 First of all, Amazon only pays out profits from sales every 14 days, so it will take at least 2 weeks before you get access to the customer’s payment.
 Amazon is also withholding a certain percentage of your money for possible returns.

-Second, if you are dropshipping on eBay, PayPal withholds the payment from the customer, until you have provided a tracking number.
+If you are dropshipping on eBay, PayPal withholds the payment from the customer until you have provided a tracking number.
 Sometimes even longer.
 They may release the funds faster after you have shown a good track record for a period of time.
 NOT immediately as a new seller!

 You can read more about dropshipping and my own experience as a dropshipper in these blog posts: